Because there is often more interest in this program than we can accommodate,

 Once your entrance portfolio has been approved you have completed the application process to the Graphic Design Program.
 Your name will be added to the list at the next update.

 Open House: We strongly recommend that you attend an Open House about this program at your earliest convenience.
 Open House is scheduled during the 5th week of each quarter from 5:30 to 7:00pm.
-Fall quarter – October 26th, Winter quarter – February 2nd, and Spring quarter – May 3rd.
-For specific information on dates and times contact the Business, Information Technologies and Creative Arts Office, room 2BE-5166, 206.934.3830.
+Fall quarter – October 26th, Winter quarter – February 1st, and Spring quarter – May 3rd.
+For specific information on dates and times contact the Arts, Humanities & Social Sciences Division Office, room BE-4128, 206.934-4164.

 ENROLLMENT MEETING: Prospective students on the Approved List will be contacted by US Mail late in Spring Quarter and notified of an Enrollment Meeting, which will occur in early June.
-If you have been notified of the meeting, but cannot attend, it is necessary that you have someone attend who has written authorization to act for you at that meeting.
 During the Enrollment Meeting the program will be filled in the order applicants were placed on the Approved List.
 If the program reaches capacity before we are able to offer you a position, you will be invited to declare your wish to remain available to fill any late openings, or defer to the following year.
 At that time no further process will be necessary, however, you will be required to attend the enrollment meeting again the following year.